NethercraftMC5608/NetherWorkshopDownloader/README.md

 **Please use the most recent version.
 [V1.0C](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/releases/tag/V1.0C), the application is still in its first version, and there may be real-time changes..**

 ### A powerful steam workshop mod/collection downloader.
+Can download multiple mods, collections at a time.

 For paranoids, [VirusTotal](https://github.com/NethercraftMC5608/NetherWorkshopDownloader/wiki/Virus-explaination)